-NEW!
-All visitors to Tew Falls and Dundas Peak require an online reservation prior to visiting between Sept.
-19 and Nov.
-15, 2020.
+All visitors to Tew Falls and Dundas Peak require an online reservation prior to visiting between May and November 2021.
 Reserve early to avoid disappointment.

 Tew falls may be known as a package deal with nearby Webster Falls, but it’s stunning in its own right.
 This slender beauty known as a ribbon waterfall happens to be the tallest in Hamilton.
 It also marks the beginning of an uphill forested hike towards Hamilton’s famous Dundas Peak with stunning valley views.